AEO Budget 2026: The Line-Item Template That Survives Finance Review

 Authority and PR is the slowest bucket but the one that compounds hardest.
 Third-party trust signals (mentions in independent sources AI models index) drive long-tail visibility for months after the spend.
 Cut content first if you have to cut something.
 Cut authority last.

-The €80 baseline scan is non-negotiable.
+The free baseline scan is non-negotiable.
 Without it, you cannot prove the rest of the line is working.
-Order it before allocating the rest of the budget so you have a "before" picture for the renewal conversation.
+Run it before allocating the rest of the budget so you have a "before" picture for the renewal conversation.

 Should you ask for extra budget, or reallocate from SEO?